karanreddy12/Tic-Tac-Toe-game/README.md

 This project is a simple implementation of the classic Tic Tac Toe game using Qt for the graphical user interface.
 The game allows two players to take turns marking spaces in a 3x3 grid, with the goal of placing three of their marks in a horizontal, vertical, or diagonal row.
 The application includes features such as a current player display and a restart button to reset the game.

-Instructions to Compile and Run the Program Prerequisites
+# Instructions to Compile and Run the Program

+# Prerequisites

 Qt 5 or later
 Qt Creator (optional, but recommended for easy development)

-Steps to Compile and Run
+# Steps to Compile and Run

 Clone the Repository

-sh
-Copy code
 git clone <repository-url>
 cd tic-tac-toe

-Open the Project in Qt Creator
+# Open the Project in Qt Creator

 Launch Qt Creator.
 Open the tic-tac-toe.pro file.